koaladev/koala-code-review-test/README.md

 - Is there anything that it does well?
 What are they?
 - How do the components and functions work together?

-## Getting Started and Submitting

-To get started:
-1. Download the zip file from the Google Drive folder that was shared with you
-2. Unzip the project folder onto your local environment
-3. Make your changes
-4. Once complete, zip the folder back up and upload it to the Google Drive folder with a different name (like koala-code-review-test-FINISHED.zip, whatever you like)

 ## Koala's Tech Stack

 At Koala we use the latest web technologies including: